fourier/awesome-lispworks/README.md

 ### Other
-- [LW-WIN](http://weitz.de/lw-win/) - Some Win32-specific functions for LispWorks
+- [LW-WIN](http://weitz.de/files/lispOld.zip) - (in archive) Some Win32-specific functions for LispWorks
 - [Tricks](http://www.doremir.com/lisp/lispworks.php) - LispWorks platform-specific tricks
 - [Bit Streams](https://github.com/massung/bit-stream) - Simple implementation of reading and writing bits (and bytes) to and from vectors as if they were input and output streams for LispWorks.
 - [gif](https://github.com/massung/gif) - GIF image decoding for LispWorks